MaorAtar/MaorAtar/README.md

 ### About me
-I’m a second year software engineer student at Sami Shamoon College of Engenering - SCE 👨‍🎓 As a software engineer student I enjoy using my obsessive attention to detail, order and organization 🕵️‍♂️
+I’m a third year software engineer student at Sami Shamoon College of Engineering - SCE 👨‍🎓 As a software engineer student I enjoy using my obsessive attention to detail, order and organization 🕵️‍♂️